teambit/docs/docs/getting-started/create-workspace.md

 `ok` means a component has no known issues.
 Head here to learn more on [Workspace Status](/workspace/status) and its different states.

-[Workspaces come with a UI interface](/workspace/workspace-ui) for enable consistent UI for Components built anywhere.
+[Workspaces come with a UI interface](/workspace/workspace-ui) to enable a consistent UI for Components built anywhere.
 It helps during development and ease common development tasks as component documentation, discovery, testing, visualization and even explore history logs and explore architectural dependency graphs.
 It is customizable to work with every tool.
 You can initiate the Workspace UI for the first time with `bit start` command.

 ```bash
 $ bit start